brentcklein/trpgengine/README.md

 To use one object on another, the basic construction is `use <item> on <object>`, but feel free to experiment to get the outcome you want!

 As a shorthand, you can travel to an adjacent room by typing only the direction, eg: `east` is the same as `go east`.

+### Example Dungeon
+Explore your surroundings and reach the game-over screen!
+Make sure to `look` around each room for clues.